Kamalapur railway station: Accidents and incidents

 On 25 October 2024.
 Five carriages of Panchagarh Express derailed soon after it set off from Kamalapur at around midnight.
-No one was injured however the recovery took 7 hours and morning trains were delayed by 2 hours.
+No one was injured; however, the recovery took 7 hours, and morning trains were delayed by 2 hours.

-On 19 March 2025, two carriages of a freight train derailed right before entering the station, stopped railway traffic for more than 90 minutes.
+On 19 March 2025, two carriages of a freight train derailed right before entering the station, stopping railway traffic for more than 90 minutes.